 Jump to:

-🌟Why You'll Love this Recipe
+Why You'll Love this Recipe

 - Perfect for meal prep.
 Make these peppers on Sunday night and enjoy them as a quick and easy lunch throughout the week.
-The recipe can also be doubled or tripled as necessary to suit your needs and family size.

-🥘Ingredients and Substitutions
+Ingredients and Substitutions

-- Diced tomatoes - I recommend using salt-free tomatoes to better control the sodium content in these peppers.
+- Diced tomatoes.
+I recommend using salt-free tomatoes to better control the sodium content in these peppers.
 If you only have a salted can of diced tomatoes, reduce or omit the added teaspoon of salt.

 See the recipe card below for the remaining ingredients and quantities.

-- Pre-cook the peppers.
 Cut the peppers lengthwise, then place the pepper halves face up in a casserole dish of choice.
 Spray lightly with cooking spray, then pre-cook for 10 minutes.

-- Mix in the seasonings.
-Once the garlic is fragrant, add in the diced tomatoes, chickpeas, salt, black pepper, and paprika.
+Step 1: Warm olive oil in a large skillet, then add the diced onion.
+Cook for 3-4 minutes then add the garlic and cook for 1 more minute.
+Once the garlic is fragrant, add in the diced tomatoes, chickpeas and spices.
 Mix to combine then simmer for about 5 minutes.

-- Fill the peppers.
+Step 2: Turn off the heat and add the cooked couscous, baby spinach, fresh lemon juice and herbs.
 Spoon the filling mixture into the peppers and top each with a sprinkle of feta cheese.
 Bake for 20 minutes, or until warmed through and the peppers are softened.
+Serve and enjoy!

 - Prep the couscous in advance.
 This recipe calls for pre-cooked and cooled couscous.
 To make the recipe prep simpler and quicker, I recommend making the couscous about 24 hours in advance and storing it in an airtight container in the fridge until ready to use.
 If you're new to cooking with couscous, follow my cooking instructions in this recipe: Lemon Herb Pearl Couscous.